ObjectDB Database Search

 Database Schema Evolution

-).
-Any other conversion that is a valid casting operation in Java .
-Renaming (Package, Class and Field
+other conversion that is a valid casting operation in Java .
+Renaming (package, class, and Field

-Working with the Java Persistence API (JPA) consists of using the following interfaces: Overview A connection to a database is represented by an EntityManager instance, which also provides functionality for performing operations on a database.
-Many applications require multiple database
+Working with the Java Persistence API (JPA) consists of using the following interfaces: Overview A connection to a database is represented by an EntityManager instance, which also provides methods for performing database operations.
+Many applications require multiple database connections

 Running JPA Queries